 A Brief History of Kingdom Builders Construction

 Kingdom Builders Construction (KBC) was started in 2009 by the Kingdom Builders Anabaptist Network of Greater Philadelphia and Mennonite Central Committee (MCC).
-The original purpose was to help address the building needs of small churches and local ministries in Philadelphia.
-It quickly became apparent that many of the members of these congregations needed repairs on their homes.
-Initially, volunteers were recruited to do all of the repairs under the direction of the director.
+The original purpose was to address the building needs of small local churches in Philadelphia.
+The mission evolved to include the home repair for members of these churches.
+Initially, volunteers were recruited to do the repairs.

-By the end of 2016, KBC had expanded its crew to four members, and had worked on eleven major projects, and seven subsidized repairs and renovations that totaled over $23,000.
+By the end of 2017, KBC had expanded its crew to four members and had worked on fifteen major projects and seven subsidized repairs and renovations that totaled over $28,000.

 Kingdom Builders Construction has had a significant impact on many low-income and senior families, enabling them to live in a home that is safe and secure and do so with a sense of dignity and pride.
 KBC has also trained a dozen returning citizens, many of whom are responsible and productive members of their communities, providing positive role models for their families, neighbors, and churches.
 Not only do the individuals benefit, but also the communities in which they live–every house that has a new roof or porch and every person returning home from prison who gains marketable skills, is one more step toward a stable and vibrant city.